anybox/anybox.recipe.odoo/README.rst

 specified revision is performed, if the VCS allows it (Subversion does not).

-.. note:: An additional option is supported for bzr. **'bzr-init'** define the way the bzr branch
+.. note:: An additional option is supported for bzr. **'bzr-init'**
+          defines the way the bzr branch
-         is initialized for addons declared with a bzr repository path.
+          is initialized for addons or server declared with a bzr repository path.

           Possible values:

-         branch
+          branch (default)
-           Working copy initialized with the command ``bzr branch url ...`` (default)
+            Working copy initialized with the command
+            ``bzr branch url ...``
           stacked-branch
-           Working copy initialized with the command ``bzr branch --stacked url ...``
+           Working copy initialized with the command
+           ``bzr branch --stacked url ...``

           ligthweight-checkout
-           Working copy initialized with the command ``bzr checkout --lightweight url ...``
+            Working copy initialized with the command
+            ``bzr checkout --lightweight url ...``

 revisions
 ---------